catskin0106/BiomedStuff/Y3S2 SBMS2106 Pharmacology and Toxicology/Lecture 2.4 - (Pharmacokinetics) Excretion.md

 ---
 #### **Drug Excretion**
 - Drug elimination from body in unchanged form or as water-soluble metabolites
-	- Renal, Biliary, Faecal & Alveolar
+	- Renal, Biliary, Fecal & Alveolar